felixgourdeau/units.guru/README.md

 # units 🤓 guru

-This repo is a small application to convert gas price and currency from different country.
+units.guru is a web application that convert gas price and currency from different country.
 For every request, it pulls the latest exchange rate, and converts the amount to the target currency.
 The main purpose of this repository is to test [remix.run](https://remix.run) framework and its integration with lambdas.

 You can view a live demo at [units.guru](https://units.guru)